 The Monterey Bay Aquarium’s Seafood Watch Program maintains up-to-date, color-coded charts and handy Pocket Guides and phone apps listing seafood recommendations based on species population, fishing/farming practices, health concerns, and more.
 However, don’t get a false sense of security with eating all the species of fish listed as safe to eat in this pocket guide.
 This site has a ton of valuable information I wanted to share with you, however, it’s missing one key issue.

 Because of the high contamination rates of almost all animal proteins, I have to recommend people wisely choose a lifelong detoxification program to rid the body of heavy metals and chemicals.
 One has to do this whether they are a vegetarian or Paleo, as vegetarians accumulate toxins and heavy metals faster because the liver needs sulphur-containing amino acids (only found in animal protein) to detox the body of these toxins.
 And even if you don’t eat meat, you’re still getting toxins through the air and water and vegetables, but you can’t detox them as well.
 You really can’t win either way.
-Of course, I recommend a Mineral Power Program which accomplishes the task of detoxification excellently.
+Of course, I recommend a Myers Detox Protocol which accomplishes the task of detoxification excellently.

 A lesser-known issue with our food supply is the breeding of plants and animals to elicit more convenient characteristics.
 Hybrids are vegetables cross-bred to maximize desired traits, like durability, yield, size, and taste.
 And remember that many, if not most, fruits and vegetables we eat today are modern creations — the familiar yellow banana, grapefruit, meyer lemon, and many apples.
 We’ve been cross-pollinating plants for centuries.

 Mark Sisson explains the hybridization of plants plainly: